Hong Kong Street Art is something I had read about, but it was not something that I went looking out for. It came to me as I walked around the city.

 Walking around, I came across these long sitting benches, bifurcated by cardboard style caricatures.

-Lastly, I walked on the Hollywood Road with its Man Mo Temple, its street markets, its happening cafes and I came across some interesting street art:
+Lastly, I walked on the Hollywood Road with its Man Mo Temple, it’s street markets, its happening cafes and I came across some interesting artworks on the street:

 Cafes and restaurants on the streets connecting Hollywood road to upper or lower streets announced themselves with loud murals.
 There was art standing on the street as statues.
 T

 All these works of art keep you engaged as you walk down the busy street.